Aliases for DOT1L Gene

 Previous GeneCards Identifiers for DOT1L Gene

 The protein encoded by this gene is a histone methyltransferase that methylates lysine-79 of histone H3.
 It is inactive against free core histones, but shows significant histone methyltransferase activity against nucleosomes. [provided by RefSeq, Aug 2011]

 GeneCards Summary for DOT1L Gene

 DOT1L (DOT1 Like Histone Lysine Methyltransferase) is a Protein Coding gene.
-Diseases associated with DOT1L include Epididymo-Orchitis and Leukemia, Acute Myeloid.
-Among its related pathways are Transcriptional misregulation in cancer and Chromatin organization.
-GO annotations related to this gene include transcription factor binding and histone methyltransferase activity.
+Diseases associated with DOT1L include Diffuse Gastric Cancer and Nut Midline Carcinoma.
+Among its related pathways are Chromatin organization and Transcriptional misregulation in cancer.
+Gene Ontology (GO) annotations related to this gene include transcription factor binding and histone methyltransferase activity.

 Lysine methyltransferases are enyzmes that catalyze the transfer of methyl groups from S-adenosylmethionine (SAM) to the lysine residues on histones, particularly histones H3 and H4.
 The dysregulation of this methylation is critical in the development of cancer.